Coosanta17/Amalgam/README.md

 ### What is the Amalgam?
 > the In-between, the grey areas where you are not sure what dimension it is, the Amalgam exists.

-An expansion of the relatively boring (no offense Mojang) vanilla game, add more exploration and fighting and satisfied most audiences looking for a better Minecraft without destroying your cpu (and ram).
+An expansion of the relatively boring (no offense Mojang) vanilla game, add more exploration and fighting and satisfying most audiences looking for a better Minecraft without destroying your cpu (and ram).

 <!--